Breaking down barriers to climate action together

 Remote and isolated communities - Climate resilient and sustainable water, energy and waste systems

 The project will also develop a spatially explicit WASH (Water, Sanitation and Hygiene) Climate Vulnerability Index to support decision making, prioritise actions and build sustained resilience.
-The index will enable NGO and government partners to prioritise not just emergency WASH in the aftermath of disasters, but also development WASH, where sustainable development objectives and improved WASH coverage can be met and sustained.
+The index will enable non-government organisations (NGOs) and government partners to prioritise not just emergency WASH in the aftermath of disasters, but also development WASH, where sustainable development objectives and improved WASH coverage can be met and sustained; thus supporting communities to adapt to climate change.

 Project leads: Assoc Prof Cara Beal, Prof Rodney StewartDr Melissa Jackson and Dr Wade Hadwen

-Partners: Torres Strait Island Regional Council, Indigenous Technology, PowerWater, Centre for Appropriate Technology Limited, Ergon Energy, Water Corporation, Northern Territory Government
+Partners: Torres Strait Island Regional Council, Indigenous Technology, PowerWater, Centre for Appropriate Technology Limited (NGO), Ergon Energy, Water Corporation, Northern Territory Government

 Community climate adaptation - Tweed climate ready project